gridaco/The-Bundle/README.md

 > ## WARNING!
 >
 > Don't let the playful names fool you.
 This isn't your garden-variety 3D Text Motion Graphics Generator.
 Some users have likened its allure to more... illicit substances.
 With its intoxicating blend of high-grade code, our digital greenhouse grows not plants, but mind-bending visuals that may prove addictive.
 But don't worry, everything here is perfectly legal, just incredibly potent.
 So proceed with caution, and remember to render responsibly.

+## License

+Unless explicitly specified, all directories are licensed under the MIT License © 2023 [Grida](https://grida.co)

+**Except - Explicit artworks**

+Directories and files listed below are not licensed under the MIT License, and are not subject to the terms and conditions of the MIT License.
+You may not use or distribute any of them, and you may not clone any of them into your own repository for commercial purposes.
+Contact [Grida](https://grida.co) for more information.

+- /templates
+- /fonts